CRAFT: Grounded Multi-Agent Coordination Under Partial Information: Results

-Figure~\ref{fig:failure_taxonomy} shows the failure taxonomy across all 15 models, computed by replaying saved game logs and classifying each oracle-available turn\footnote{ No-oracle turns rarely exceed $15\%$ of total turns across all models on average. \Cref{fig:scalar_outcomes} provides details.} by its dominant failure mode.
-Layer errors (red) dominate across nearly all models, confirming that 3D layer inference is the primary move-level bottleneck—directors likely correctly identify target positions but specify the wrong vertical layer, causing the game engine to reject the move.
-Wrong position errors (blue) are concentrated in Claude-Sonnet and the two lowest-performing Gemini models, indicating that their directors issue instructions that map to likely incorrect board locations.
-Span errors (orange) are elevated for Gemini-3-Flash relative to its otherwise strong performance: despite directors correctly identifying block type and position, the builder fails to infer the required second-cell endpoint for large domino blocks from the director instructions.
-This is compounded by the partial observability design---a large block spanning two cells appears as size~2 to the director whose view contains both cells but as size~1 to directors who see only one face, making it difficult for directors to consistently communicate domino placement with sufficient precision for the builder to resolve the span (see Appendix~\ref{ssec:encoding} for details on block encoding and partial view projection).
+\paragraph{Move-Level Failures} Fig.~\ref{fig:failure_taxonomy} shows a taxonomy of failures across all 15 models, computed by replaying saved game logs and classifying each turn in which oracle-verified moves were available\footnote{Turns without valid oracle moves rarely exceed $15\%$ of total turns across all models on average. \Cref{fig:scalar_outcomes} provides details.} by its dominant failure mode.
+Layer errors (red) dominate across nearly all models, confirming that 3D layer inference is the primary move-level bottleneck---Directors likely correctly identify target positions but specify a vertical layer where the mode is invalid and fails.
+Wrong position errors (blue) indicate that Directors like Claude-Sonnet and the two lowest-performing Gemini models likely issue instructions that map to incorrect board locations.
+Span errors (orange) are elevated for Gemini-3-Flash relative to its otherwise strong performance: despite Directors correctly identifying block type and position, the Builder fails to infer the required second-cell endpoint for large blocks from the Director instructions.
+This is compounded by the partial observability design---a large block spanning two cells appears as size~2 to the Director whose view contains both cells, but as size~1 to Directors who see only one face, making it difficult for Directors to consistently communicate domino placement with sufficient precision for the Builder to resolve the span (see Appendix~\ref{ssec:encoding} for details on block encoding and partial view projection).